Update: We spruced up this post so that it contains all the most up-to-date info on Average GRE Scores for 2017. Enjoy!

 ETS released a lot of data in their the snapshot report, breaking out averages by gender, geography, and more.
 Here are some interesting, but meaningless, statistics from that report:

-- New Zealand the the highest average verbal score at 157.3, with Ireland, Singapore, and the United Kingdom all tied for a close second with an average of 157.1.
+- New Zealand has the the highest average verbal score at 158.4, with Australia a close second with an average of 158.1.

 Try not to worry about the overall average GRE scores.
 Focus on your target program and school, and then focus on your GRE prep.